neldajohn/INTRO_TO_IM/midtermProject/journal.md

 #### What didn't work:
 - Since I did the bare minimum, I did not come across many hurdles.
-The main issue was that I displayed the platform and the circle before the background, so whne I ran my program, I only saw the background.
+The main issue was that I displayed the platform and the circle before the background, so when I ran my program, I only saw the background.
 However, that was easily fixed with just moving the lines to where they belong and everything worked just fine.

 #### Modifications:
 - I plan to display the platform and the player from their own classes.
 So, I will move the statements to their respective classes, and I will only call the show methods for each object.